General helpful links in alphabetical order

 Website containing help and information on the subject of gambling problems.

-The aim of the website is to promote a human rights based approach in health and social care and be a web resource where people interested in a human rights based approach to healthcare can share experience, learn and make links on line.
+The aim of the website is to promote a human rights based approach in health and social care and to be a web resource where people interested in a human rights based approach to healthcare can share experiences, learn and make links on line.

 The Light group is a group of Sheffield mums uniting together to raise awareness and to help sufferers of postnatal depression.

 Charity working with people with a learning disability, their families and carers.

 Provides information and support for everyone with mental health problems or learning disabilities.

 Promotes the views and needs of people with mental health problems.mind